briangonzalez/jquery.adaptive-backgrounds.js/README.md

 --------------
 This plugin utlizes the `<canvas>` element and the `ImageData` object, and due to cross-site security limitations, the script will fail if one tries to extract the colors from an image not hosted on the current domain, *unless* the image allows for [Cross Origin Resource Sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

-To enable CORS for images hosted on S3 buckets follow the Amazon guide [here](http://docs.aws.amazon.com/AmazonS3/latest/UG/EditingBucketPermissions.html); adding the folloing to the buckets CORS configuration
+To enable CORS for images hosted on S3 buckets, follow the Amazon guide [here](http://docs.aws.amazon.com/AmazonS3/latest/UG/EditingBucketPermissions.html); adding the following to the bucket's CORS configuration:

 ```xml
  <CORSRule>
    <AllowedOrigin>*</AllowedOrigin>